Fei-7/Fei-7/README.md

 computer engineering student @ Chulalongkorn University
 -------------------------------------------------------

-I'm interested in becoming a full stack web developer.
-I have learned bootstrap on the frontend side and express.js on the backend side.
-I also have learned about user authentication using passport.js and OAuth.
+I'm interested in becoming a full stack software engineer.

 * 🌍  I'm based in Bangkok, Thailand
-* 🧠  I'm learning React.js
+* 🧠  I'm learning new things everyday
-* 🤝  I'm open to collaborating on web development project
+* 🤝  I'm open to collaborating on software development project
 * ⚡  I have decent data structure and algorithm knowledge (got A in both Algorithm and Data structure classes)

 ### Skills